Key takeaways

 - If the domain is unregistered, it means you can purchase it.

 If the owner’s information is public, you can contact them to make an offer.
-Be aware that some owners may not be willing to sell, or they may ask for a price significantly higher than a standard registration.
+Be aware that some owners may not be willing to sell the domain, or they may ask for a price significantly higher than the standard registration.

 What to do if your domain name is taken?